okfn-brasil/HTML5-onlyContent/spec.md

 The converter or filter need also to be an "standard algoritm" as DOMDocument methods and its implementation in [Libxml2](http://xmlsoft.org).
 As the HTML-to-XHTML need some stadanrds, convention also adopt [Tidy v5.4+](http://api.html-tidy.org).
 The  [C14N](https://www.w3.org/TR/xml-c14n/) normalization is only for ensure all details like attribute order.

+### Normalization for human-readable source-code

+Commom and realiable "Pretty-HTML5" algorithm, as standard reference.

+There are a lot of "pretty HTML" libraries, but no one is simple and based on C14N standard.
+The convertion must be also reliable and easy to reproce in many languages (Javascript, Java, PHP, Python, etc.).
+Ideal is to use *regular expression* transforms as kernel for specification of the "pretty transforms".

+The standard can include a simple library to express the "prettiness" of each style (sub-set of the HTML-OnlyContent standard); and a "basic pretty" as default transform.

 ## Conformance